Only institution-level Administrators have access to this feature toggle.

 - Media Edit and Save As

 Regarding the last two bullets - editing and saving the media - the assumption is that any edit to the video/audio file will likely change the audio (mp3) for the file, so that even if the file had already been AUTOMATICALLY transcribed, a new one is requested because the audio has changed.
-If you make and save edits to media that had already been transcribed, the Transcript Editor will show a new version for the new transcript in the Version drop-down list.
 Making edits and then using Save As generates a new file.
 The new file is the one sent to be transcribed.

-Handy Tip: Since the mp3 file produced by the media processor is sent for transcription, Admins can turn this feature on, then reprocess older, unpublished. or other existing media that has not yet been transcribed but needs to be.
-On the Captures page, in the Completed captures list, find the previously non-transcribed item(s), then select Reprocess from the chevron menu on the right side of the capture row.
+Reprocessing media: Since the mp3 file produced by the media processor is sent for transcription, if this feature is turned on and an Admin selects to Reprocess the media, if it has not yet been automatically transcribed by Amazon, it will be sent for transcription.
 See Editing, Reprocessing and Deleting Captures for more information if necessary.
 Remember that the audio is only transcribed if it has not already been transcribed through ASR in its current state (no edits have been made since original transcription if one exists).
+See also Request Transcript for Individual Media for information on using that feature.

 Providing transcriptions for all new media allows you to more easily apply closed captions to video/audio media by reviewing and editing the transcript then applying it as closed captions.
 This is particularly useful if much of your media is embedded or posted for viewing outside of Echo360, such as on the institution portal or through the LMS/VLE.
 While the transcript panel isn't yet available in these views, closed captions are.